 I realized that we were really due for a sculpture post here on CAN, so today I am featuring the work of Christie Brown.
 This post doesn’t only pertain to sculpture though.
 Christie’s techniques could easily be adapted for functional work.

-In today’s post, an excerpt from Ceramics and the Human Figure, Edith Garcia explains how Christie makes her molds from Styrofoam models and then press molds and assembles her work. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from Ceramics and the Human Figure, author Edith Garcia explains how Christie makes her molds from styrofoam models and then press molds and assembles her work. – Jennifer Poellot Harnetty, editor.

 This was excerpted from Ceramics and the Human Figure, which is available in the Ceramic Arts Network Shop!